Applications for 2019 Academic Scholarship are now available.

 10.30am: Latin (75 mins) or Interviews (SMT and English dons)

-You will note that the key difference is that candidates will only be staying one night at Radley.
+You will note that the key difference is that candidates now only stay for one night at Radley.
 Minor changes are that there is a slightly shorter Religious & Ethical Studies paper and there will not be a French interview.
 English interviews will involve a stimulus piece of writing.

 An outline of the papers is as follows: